Fighting the Works of the Flesh: Envy

 This lie is based on the false idea that what goes on in our mind is harmless, as long as we don’t act on it.
 But the truth is, even if fantasy never leads to action, it does something to the human mind.
 Fantasy can twist normal thinking and lead to discontentment, bitterness and even hatred toward others.
 This thought process is the farthest thing from harmless.
 Actions don’t come out of nowhere; they are a result of thought patterns.

 The 10th Commandment states, “You shall not covet,” and then goes on to give several examples, ending with “anything that is your neighbor’s” (Exodus 20:17).
 God forbids coveting for a simple reason: It leads people toward petty selfishness, which is the basis of envy, instead of outward love.

-Strategies to combat envy
+Strategies to overcome envy